 Day 1: Arrival

 Arrive in Saint Malo.
 The town is easily accessible from Paris by TGV.
-You stay in a charming 2-star hotel in Saint Malo.
-Orientation at 6pm and dinner on your own.
-To visit in Saint Malo: The walled city (La Ville Intra-Muros); The chateau of Saint-Malo with The Solidor tower of Saint- Servan
+You stay in a charming hotel in Saint Malo.
+Orientation in the evening and dinner on your own.
+We suggest visiting the walled city (La Ville Intra-Muros) and the chateau of Saint-Malo with the Solidor tower of Saint-Servan.

 Cycle from Saint Malo in the direction of Cancale where you reach the coast after Cancale and can see all the oyster farms that make Cancale famous.
 You ride through the fisherman village of St Benoit des Ondes, as well as the Mont Dol, from where there is a beautiful view.